sumnerevans/sumnerevans.com/content/hackathons/2018-11-16-facebook-hackathon-the-competition.rst

 :status: published
 :image: /images/hackathon/2018-11-15-fb-team.jpg

-I woke up at 8:00 on Thursday morning and after a quick shower.
-Then I went down to eat some breakfast (provided again by Facebook).
+I woke up at 8:00 on Thursday morning.
+After a quick shower, I went down to eat some breakfast (provided again by Facebook).
 Then, we got on a bus and went over to Facebook HQ.
 This is a picture of building 18, one of the smaller buildings on the campus.

 .. image:: /images/hackathon/2018-11-15-fb-hq.jpg
    :alt: image of the outside of the Facebook HQ building 18